algovista-collab/Machine-Learning-Specialization/Unsupervised Learning/Week 1/Concepts_and_Derivations.md

 ---

 #### B. Centroid Update Step
-Recalculate the position of each cluster centroid $\mu_k$ by taking the average (mean) of all data points currently assigned to that cluster.
+Recalculate the position of each cluster centroid $$\mu_k$$ by taking the average (mean) of all data points currently assigned to that cluster.

 For $$k = 1$$ to $$K$$:

 $$
 \mu_k := \text{Average of all points assigned to cluster } k
 $$